 When you buy a household parking permit or if you are the first person to purchase a House in Multiple Occupancy (HMO) parking permit, you'll receive an authorisation card free of charge with your permit.

-If you don't own a car you're able to purchase an authorisation card without the associated household parking permit for £3.20.
+If you don't own a car you're able to purchase an authorisation card without the associated household parking permit.

 If you live within a special control parking zone, you will not be able to purchase visitor parking permits.